 In some cases, a manager who’s feared “keeps employees in check” for fear of being reprimanded, demoted or fired.
 This type of leadership only creates a culture of anxiety and mutual disrespect.
 “If your employees respect the shop owner and management, then they’ll enjoy working at the shop and do what they can to support and promote your business,” Bowden says.

-t Madeira, Young says their culture is rooted in their collective enthusiasm for the decorated-apparel industry, their customers and each other.
+At Madeira, Young says their culture is rooted in their collective enthusiasm for the decorated-apparel industry, their customers and each other.
 “Our team really is a tight-knit group,” he says.

 “We give our employees the latitude to do what’s right for our customers and the business.
 There’s a personal level of responsibility that we all carry.”

-- Sam Young, Madeira US
+- Sam Young, vice president of marketing and sales at Madeira US

 2. Accentuate the Positive